Ultimate magazine theme for WordPress.

 Overview

 Research by The Pew Charitable Trusts on individual retirement accounts (IRAs) with automatic enrollment, known as auto-IRAs or Secure Choice accounts, illustrates how retirees could use their auto-IRA accounts to delay claiming Social Security benefits, thereby boosting their monthly and annual payment amounts for life.
 Pew found that workers who invested 6% of their wages in auto-IRAs could delay claiming Social Security benefits for a year or longer.
-To see also : Protect Your Retirement Accounts From the Tax Man.
+On the same subject : Here’s why emergency savings funds never go out of style.
 This deferral has the potential to increase their monthly and annual benefits by 7%-8% a year for life.

 About 42% of American private sector workers lack access to a workplace retirement plan such as a traditional defined benefit plan, a 401(k), or an IRA, while 49% participate in one.1 Black and Hispanic workers report lower access rates than White workers, and larger companies are more likely than smaller ones to offer a plan.
 Older and more highly educated workers are more likely to have access to a workplace retirement savings plan.